perl11/cperl/STATUS.md

 * length and ref are optimized in boolean context
 * UNITCHECK global phase introspection
 * base/fields classes behave now like closed cperl classes: The ISA is readonly, inheritance checks are performed at compile-time already.
-More support for closed classes, esp. restricted stashes and readonly ISA.
+* Support restricted stashes, i.e. closed classes, esp. method lookup, destruction and readonly ISA.

+# In the latest development releases additionally:

+* study with HASH, ARRAY, CODE
+* enhanced dtrace probes
+* support for long path names, > 4096
+* support for unicode BOMs, setting the unicode hints
+* class/role/method/has

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.